commercelayer/commercelayer-docs-api/abstracts/customer_group.md

 A customer group is a resource that can be used to organize customers into groups.
-When you associate a price list to a customer group, all the customers belonging to that group get its price list, overridining the one defined at market level.
-You can use customer groups to manage B2B customers, B2C loyalty programs, and more.
+When you associate a customer group to a market, that market becomes private and can be accessed only by the customers belonging to the group.
+You can use customer groups to manage B2B customers, B2C loyalty programs, private sales, and more.